 (3) Despite the Acts referred to in subsections (1), (2) and (2a), any report or disclosure by the Auditor General, the Parliamentary Commissioner, or the Corruption and Crime Commission, that directly or indirectly involves a witness protection program must be made in a manner that does not prejudice the effectiveness or security of a witness protection program.

 [Section 34 amended by No. 48 of 2003 s.
-62.]
+62; No. 77 of 2006 s.
+17 .]

 Part 4 — Miscellaneous